manfredsteyer/OnPush-Article/OnPush.md

-# Performance tuning for Angular's Data Binding with OnPush, Immutables and Observables
+# Performance tuning Data Binding in Angular with OnPush, Immutables and Observables

 Immutables and observables help the Angular change-tracking mechanism to identify components which have GUIs in need of updating.
 This enables an SPA to exclude unchanged components from change tracking which in turn drastically enhances performance.